 There are so many different skilled trade careers out there, and many of them take only a few months to a couple years to get trained and be work-ready.
 We've included some medical and healthcare jobs in this article because many of these programs can be found at trade and technical schools.
-Read on to learn about some of the highest paying skilled trades jobs.
+Read on to learn about some of the highest paying skilled trades jobs based on government data released in 2021.

 Schooling or training for these careers normally takes under 2 years though some apprenticeships take longer than that.
 But if you're an apprentice you'll be on the job making money while you train.